DmytroZinkevych/Correct-Input/README.md

 # Correct Input
-A tiny library for more convenient input of numbers in console<br/><br/>
+A tiny library for more convenient console input of numbers in Python<br/><br/>

 Library has functions for input integers and floats.
 Each function can take a string (text which will be printed in console before input) as an optional argument.
 Another argument is `err` - message shown in case of incorrect input.
 This argument has a default value (`Incorrect input, please try again:`) so its specifying is optional.<br/><br/>